-Prevention unit.
+Recommendation Commentary

+Recommendation 19 Completed

-The CCC received funding in the 2023-24 budget to resource the an executive director-level governance group within the Corruption Division to oversee corruption investigations.
+The Crime and Corruption Commission establish an executive director-level governance group within the Corruption Division to oversee corruption investigations.
 The governance group will report to the Executive Leadership Team, be chaired by the Senior Executive Officer (Corruption) and include (at a minimum) the executive directors of the four business units of the Corruption Division.

-Corruption Strategy and Prevention function.

-Enhanced operational oversight of corruption investigations

-The Crime and Corruption Commission enhance the role of the current director-level governance group within the Corruption Division in overseeing corruption investigations and ensure it reports to the executive directorlevel governance group.

-The Crime and Corruption Commission establish The Corruption Investigations Governance Committee (CIGC), which is the executive director-level governance group established to bring together diverse views to consider issues and oversee corruption investigations, first met on 10 October 2022.
+The Corruption Investigations Governance Committee (CIGC), which is the executive director-level governance group established to bring together diverse views to consider issues and oversee corruption investigations, first met on 10 October 2022.
 The CIGC meets monthly.
 A review of the CIGC, which enacts a recommendation made in the review of the Corruption Investigation function (see CCC response to recommendation 6), has been finalised.
 The updated CIGC charter was implemented in May 2024.

+Recommendation 20 Completed

+The Crime and Corruption Commission enhance the role of the current director-level governance group within the Corruption Division in overseeing corruption investigations and ensure it reports to the executive director- level governance group.
 The Corruption Investigations and Prevention Group (CIPG), the director-level governance group established to bring together diverse views to consider issues and oversee corruption investigations, first met on 20 October 2022.
 Through the work that is underway to design a new policy and prevention function for Corruption Prevention and Engagement, several opportunities to improve the effectiveness of the CIPG were identified.
 In July 2024, the CIPG transitioned to the Corruption Prevention Group (CPG) and held its first meeting.
 Future meetings will occur quarterly.
 The CPG will have a broader focus on embedding a prevention and policy approach across the Division by integrating diverse perspectives and the sharing of strategic insights and data to inform continuous improvement of operational activity.